wp-plugins/wh-debug/readme.txt

 Prints out all files leading up to the error.
 Can ignore troublesome files/plugins.

 == Changelog ==

+= 1.1 =
+Added local timestamp to the meta key.

 = 1.0 =
 Initial release.